KargJonas/modular/README.md

 ## Bindings
 Bindings are a way to "tie" an element's properties to a value.
 You could even tie an element's properties to the ones of another element.<br>

 To define a Modular-element's bindings, you can use the `$bind`-attribute.
 The attribute's value must be an object.
-Each key in the object correnponds to a property of the DOM-element, that is created from Modular.el() and each value is the name of a binding, the property will be bound to.<br>
+Each key in the object correnponds to a property of the DOM-element, that is created from Modular.el() and each value is the name of a binding, the property will be bound to. (<b>The $bind-attribute will be removed upon render, so your DOM-elements stay nice and clean.</b>)<br>

 Every time any changes occur in either in the binding or any of the elements, everything is updated (<b>But not re-rendered!</b>).
 ### Example